Tobias Wolff

 Tobias Jonathan Ansell Wolff (born June 19, 1945) is an American short story writer, memoirist, novelist, and teacher of creative writing.
 He is known for his memoirs, particularly This Boy's Life (1989) and In Pharaoh's Army (1994).
 He has written four short story collections and two novels including The Barracks Thief (1984), which won the PEN/Faulkner Award for Fiction.
 Wolff received a National Medal of Arts from President Barack Obama in September 2015.

-His academic career began at Syracuse University (1982–1997) and, since 1997, he has taught at Stanford University, where he is the Ward W. and Priscilla B. Woods Professor in the School of Humanities and Sciences.
+His academic career began at Syracuse University (1982–1997).
+Since 1997, he has taught at Stanford University, where he is the Ward W. and Priscilla B. Woods Professor in the School of Humanities and Sciences.